mdancho84/mdancho84.github.io/_posts/2018-07-01-keras-lstm-sunspots-part2.md

 ---
 layout: post
 title: "Time Series Analysis: KERAS LSTM Deep Learning - Part 2"
-excerpt: "Learn time series analysis with Keras LSTM deep learning.
-Learn to predict sunspots ten years into the future with an LSTM deep learning model."
+excerpt: "KERAS LSTM deep learning time series analysis.
+Use the NASA sunspots data set to predict sunspots ten years into the future with an KERAS LSTM deep learning model."
 author: "Sigrid Keydana, Matt Dancho"
 date:   2018-07-01 07:45:01
 categories: [Timeseries-Analysis]
 tags: [R-Project, R, Time Series, Deep Learning, Keras, TensorFlow, Backtesting, tidyverse, tibbletime, timetk, keras, rsample, recipes, yardstick]
 image: 2018-07-01-keras-lstm-sunspots2/backtested_test.png
+image_preview: 2018-07-01-keras-lstm-sunspots2/backtested_test_preview.png
 ---

 One of the ways __Deep Learning can be used in business__ is to improve the accuracy of time series forecasts (prediction).
 We recently showed how a [Long Short Term Memory (LSTM) Models developed with the Keras library in R](http://www.business-science.io/timeseries-analysis/2018/04/18/keras-lstm-sunspots-time-series-prediction.html) could be used to take advantage of _autocorrelation_ to predict the next 10 years of monthly Sunspots (a solar phenomenon that's tracked by NASA).
 In this article, we teamed up with RStudio to take another look at the Sunspots data set, this time implementing some really advanced Deep Learning functionality available with [TensorFlow for R](https://tensorflow.rstudio.com).
 Sigrid Keydana, TF Developer Advocate at RStudio, put together an amazing Deep Learning tutorial using `keras` for [implementing Keras in R](https://tensorflow.rstudio.com/keras/) and `tfruns`, a [suite of tools](https://tensorflow.rstudio.com/blog/tfruns.html) for trackingtracking, visualizing, and managing TensorFlow training runs and experiments from R. Sounds amazing, right?
-It is! __Let's get started with this Deep Learning Tutorial!__
+It is! __Let's get started with this KERAS LSTM Deep Learning Tutorial!__

 <span data-sumome-listbuilder-embed-id="6cf8523a01e2faac60392073d460d72402c5971ce4821a8a8e81b28cde43f056"></span>